Near Shirleysburg in Huntingdon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Settlements & Settlers • War, French and Indian.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1756.

 Location.
 40° 18.074′ N, 77° 52.449′ W. Marker is near Shirleysburg, Pennsylvania, in Huntingdon County.
-Marker is on Croghan Pike, on the right when traveling south.
+It is on Croghan Pike, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 16872 Croghan Pike, Shirleysburg PA 17260, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-A different marker also named Fort Shirley (here, next to this marker); Orbisonia (approx. 4 miles away); Bedford Furnace (approx. 4.3 miles away); East Broad Top Railroad (approx. 4.4 miles away); Admiral Wm Sims (approx. 4.6 miles away); Juniata Iron (approx. 4.6 miles away); Mount Union Area Veterans Memorial (approx. 5.6 miles away); Stone House (approx. 5.9 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: A different marker also named Fort Shirley (here, next to this marker); Orbisonia (approx. 4 miles away); Bedford Furnace (approx. 4.3 miles away); East Broad Top Railroad (approx. 4.4 miles away); Admiral Wm Sims (approx. 4.6 miles away); Juniata Iron (approx. 4.6 miles away); Mount Union Area Veterans Memorial (approx. 5.6 miles away); Stone House (approx. 5.9 miles away).

 Also see . . .